sdylewski/Stealthchanger/docs/Docks.md

 ## [Modular Dock](https://github.com/DraftShift/ModularDock/tree/main)
 [<img src="media/Dock/dock_back.png" width="400">](https://github.com/DraftShift/ModularDock/tree/main)<br>
-Tools have to sit somewhere when they are not being used to print.
+[Toolheads](../Toolheads/Toolheads.md) have to sit somewhere when they are not being used to print.
 The team has created their own dock as a solution.
 It allows for mounting from both the top bar, as well as a crossbar (or both).
 Currently all docks used with [Viesturz's Tapchanger](https://github.com/viesturz/tapchanger) are compatible.

 ### References
 * Modular dock: [Draftshift Modular Dock](https://github.com/DraftShift/ModularDock)